Mauricio-Urrego/glasses-for-woocommerce/README.md

 # glasses-for-woocommerce
+Drop-in AI assisted store creation.
+Ever wanted a robot to open an e-commerce shop for you?
+This is what that would look like.

-Drop-in primary color identification of WooCommerce products.
-This is thanks to the wonderful [algorithm](https://github.com/pixelogik/ColorCube) by Ole Krause-Sparman and my [port](https://github.com/Mauricio-Urrego/colorcube-php) of this algorithm from the original Python to the translated PHP.
+Image, title, and description creation is thanks to OpenAI's [API](https://openai.com/blog/openai-api) Color identification is thanks to the wonderful [algorithm](https://github.com/pixelogik/ColorCube) by Ole Krause-Sparman and my [port](https://github.com/Mauricio-Urrego/colorcube-php) of this algorithm from the original Python to the translated PHP.

 ## Developer Installation
 Simply clone into wordpress plugins folder, run ```composer install``` inside newly created glasses-for-woocommerce folder and then activate the plugin.

-## Note
-As of right now, version 1.0.3, the functionality is minimal.
-It only includes one action that will loop through all (currently only published) products and assign them a color auto-magically.
-Please only click the action once and be patient, an alert will come up when complete.
-If you see an error in this alert please let the author know.
-I am not responsible for any lost data, please back up your database before testing out software that is in development.

 ## Who is this plugin for?
-Have a large product list in need of color attribute entry?
-Already have the product images uploaded?
+Have a large product list in need of descriptions or images?
+Don't even have products but want an idea of what your store might look like?
 Let the plugin do the leg work for you.